Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: RELATED WORK

 \section{RELATED WORK}

-Place recognition with cameras is a well studied problem and a good overview can be found in \cite{PR_survey}.
-Traditionally, the problem of visual loop closure detection has been addressed using feature-based approaches, where, the extracted features serve as a description of the structure being observed by the robot \cite{cummins2008fab}\cite{galvez2012bags}.
-Such methods operate very well within the short time scale with limited appearance or structural changes.
-They would, however, fail in situations where the change in the environment is greater than the invariances (such a rotation, scale, illumination etc.) provided by the underlying feature descriptor.
+Visual place recognition is a well studied problem and a good overview can be found in \cite{PR_survey}.
+Traditionally, it has been addressed using feature-based approaches, where features descriptors extracted from an image serve are used as a representation for the place being observed \cite{cummins2008fab}\cite{galvez2012bags}.
+Feature-based methods operate well in the short time frame where change in illumination and appearance is limited.
+They would, however, fail in situations where the change in the environment is greater than the invariances (such a rotation, scale, illumination etc.) offered by the underlying feature descriptors.